 Fixed frame for a concrete mixer with a homemade gearbox.

-In a word, a thrifty owner can very often find parts for his own original solution to the issue of manufacturing the desired gearbox.
+In a word, a thrifty owner can very often find parts for his own original solution to the issue of manufacturing the required gearbox.
 Perhaps the options shown will be a good hint for someone.

 Video: another design option for a concrete mixer